 Elsewhere on the grid, it was an uneventful race.
 McLaren showed signs of life with Jenson Button securing one of his best results of the season.
 His future at McLaren is certainly up in the air amidst rumors that he’s been given an offer to join Mark Webber at Porsche next year – how awesome would that be?

 Valtteri Bottas continued to show signs of brilliance following an outstanding performance in qualifying yesterday.
 Williams should be the example to all of the ailing teams in the paddock – yes, Ferrari and McLaren included.

 Things were less desirable for Red Bull and Ferrari the former unable to stay on the pace and the latter counting the days until they can put another terrible season in the history books.

-Even further back, a respectful gesture from Marussia choosing not to race Jules Bianchi’s car this afternoon and one of the most mind boggling moves of the season in Caterham choosing to retire Kamui Kobayashi for no apparent reason.
+Even further back, one of the most mind boggling moves of the season in Caterham choosing to retire Kamui Kobayashi for no apparent reason.
 Kobayashi said in an interview it was due to a lack of spare parts – horrendous.